lhr-solar/BPS/README.md

 Call ```make clean``` if the build fails for any reason other than syntax related.

-The BPS has an RTOS version and a bare metal version.
+The BPS has an RTOS version and a bare metal version for its BSP files.
 To select which one to build, pass either `RTOS` or `BAREMETAL` to the `OS` argument.
 For example
     ```
     make simulator OS=BAREMETAL
     ```